 Additionally, in estimating the frequency of biomarkers, such as the frequency of HRAS mutations in patients with HNSCC, we rely on data published in the scientific literature as well as our experience and that of our collaborators.
 Initial studies on the frequency of HRAS mutation in HNSCC were conducted in a mostly HPV negative population that does not reflect the increase in HPV-related HNSCC in the United States.
 The technologies used to identify mutations in published datasets may be different from the technologies we are using currently, which may make it more difficult to compare results across clinical trials.
 Moreover, sample quality in academic studies of molecular biomarkers may not reflect standard clinical practice that is focused on pathological diagnosis.
 We are using a minimum tumor HRAS mutant allele frequency of 20% in our AIM-HN clinical trial.
-Data from TCGA HNSCC, provisional, indicate that patients with an HRAS mutant allele frequency greater than 20% represent approximately 5% of the overall HNSCC population.
-If the incidence of tumor HRAS mutant allele frequency equal to or greater than the clinical cutoff as detected in our AIM-HN clinical trial is significantly different from either the TCGA database or our Phase 2 clinical trial experience, it may take us longer to screen patients to identify those patients with HRAS mutations who may be candidates for our clinical trial.
-Even if patients carrying HRAS mutations are identified, interest to participate in clinical trials is low in HNSCC and potential study subjects may be located far away from potential clinical trial sites.
+Data from TCGA, HNSCC, provisional, indicate that patients with an HRAS mutant allele frequency greater than 20% represent approximately 5% of the overall HNSCC population.
+If the incidence of tumor HRAS mutant allele frequency equal to or greater than the clinical cutoff as detected in our AIM-HN clinical trial is significantly different from either the TCGA database or our Phase 2 clinical trial experience, we may be required to screen more HNSCC patients to identify those patients with HRAS mutations who may be candidates for our clinical trial.
+Even if patients carrying HRAS mutations are identified, interest to participate in clinical trials may be low and potential trial subjects may be located at too great a distance to participate at our clinical trial sites.
 Any delay or failure by us or third-party collaborators to screen patients or identify patients with HRAS mutations for enrollment in our AIM-HN clinical trial and other ongoing trials could delay or prevent us from completing our clinical trials which could prevent us from obtaining regulatory approval or commercializing tipifarnib on a timely or profitable basis, or at all.